nazarepiedady/stylus-docs-pt/docs/docs/iteration.md

 # Iteração {#iteration}

-A Stylus permite-te iterar expressões através do construtor `for/in`, assumindo a forma de:
+A stylus permite-te iterar expressões através do construtor `for/in`, assumindo a forma de:

 ```bash
 for <val-name> [, <key-name>] in <expression>
 ```